-I'm an editor at Arizona State University, where I coordinate ambitious editorial projects focused on health and justice.
-At ASU, I also work with top researchers to translate their work into essays and articles that are accessible to the general public.
+I'm a journalist who covers health (especially reproductive and mental health) and (in)justice (especially prisons and migration).
+I'm currently an editor at Arizona State University, where I coordinate ambitious editorial projects and work with top researchers to translate their work into essays and articles that are accessible to the general public.

 I formerly served as one of the editors behind Slate’s State of Mind section, a partnership between Slate and ASU that covered mental health, and as managing editor of Future Tense, a partnership between Slate, ASU, and New America focused on the intersection of technology, science, and the future.
 State of Mind and Future Tense published news analysis, opinion pieces, expansive features and packages, and even speculative fiction.
 I also edited the What Next: TBD and Future Tense Fiction podcasts.